Merchant ship: Tanker

 Different products require different handling and transport, thus special types of tankers have been built, such as chemical tankers, oil tankers, and gas carriers.

-Among oil tankers, supertankers were designed for carrying oil around the Horn of Africa from the Middle East; the FSO Knock Nevis being the largest vessel in the world, a ULCC supertanker formerly known as Jahre Viking (Seawise Giant).
+Among oil tankers, supertankers were designed for carrying oil around the Horn of Africa from the Middle East; the FSO being the largest vessel in the world, a ULCC supertanker formerly known as Jahre Viking (Seawise Giant).
 It has a deadweight of 565,000 metric tons and length of about 458 m.
 The use of such large ships is in fact very unprofitable, due to the inability to operate them at full cargo capacity; hence, the production of supertankers has currently ceased.
-Today's largest oil tankers in comparison by gross tonnage are TI Europe, TI Asia, TI Oceania, which are the largest sailing vessels today.
+Today's largest oil tankers in comparison by gross tonnage are the s TI Europe, TI Asia, TI Oceania, which are the largest sailing vessels today.
 But even with their deadweight of 441,585 metric tons, sailing as VLCC most of the time, they do not use more than 70% of their total capacity.